nirmalkirola/Segment_Transparent_Objects/README.md

 # Segment_Transparent_Objects
-Identify transparent objects in a image.
+Identify transparent objects in an image.